 Anna Witholt Abaldo, Co-Director, Center Operations & Gallery

-Anna Witholt Abaldo has been working and exploring at the intersection of art, nature, wellness and healing for over 25 years.
+Anna Witholt Abaldo has been working and exploring at the intersection of art, nature, wellness and healing for almost 30 years.
 She grew up on a small farm in the Netherlands, and traveled extensively across Europe and Asia in her younger years.
 Anna is a psychologist (M.A.), 5Rhythms dance & Family Constellation facilitator by training and an artist and environmentalist at heart.

-Additionally, for the past seven years, Anna has created and directed a gallery within Maine’s statewide land trust Maine Farmland Trust.
-The unique mission of celebrating agriculture through art has put her at the front lines where art, food and farming intersect.
-She has had the privilege of working with well over 100 Maine artists who believe in local food, farming and farmland preservation, and who see MFT Gallery as a unique vehicle which shares their art in service of a greater goal.
+Additionally, since early 2009, Anna has created and directed a gallery at Maine Farmland Trust.
+The unique vision of celebrating agriculture through art has put her at the front lines where art and farming intersect.
+She has had the privilege of working with well over 200 Maine artists who believe in local food, farming and farmland protection, and who see MFT Gallery as a unique vehicle to share their art in service of a greater goal.

 Her lifelong vision, however, had always been to create a place in a rural setting that would integrate art, wellness, care for the environment and small-scale farming, in some way that would benefit the community at large.
-This vision is coming to life as Anna was given an opportunity to start an artist residency center at a beautiful farm protected by Maine Farmland Trust: The Joseph A. Fiore Art Center at Rolling Acres Farm.
+This vision is coming to life as Anna was given an opportunity to help start an artist residency center on a beautiful farm protected by MFT: The Joseph A. Fiore Art Center at Rolling Acres Farm.

 Through the partnership with Falcon Foundation, holders of the work of Joseph Fiore, Anna has the joy and privilege of working closely with artist and curator David Dewey.
 Together they co-direct the Fiore Art Center and residency program and give shape to their shared vision: to actively connect the creative worlds of farming and art making and evolve the dialogue between human and environment within the context of our current culture and time.